Adamskoullos/TraderDashboards/README.md

 - **Bug:** README.md links to external url's even with target="_blank still open within the same tab (Have tried both mark down and mark up methods)
     - [] **Solution**

+**Note:** Being my first project I began the project unknowingly using a mix of methods to position content, it was like putting pieces from two different puzzles together.
+However as I struggled through I slowly began to understand more and more how Boostrap rows and columns work in conjunction with Flexbox and how other properties work when used with flexbox for example margin:.
+This is one of the biggest lessons learnt during the project that I will carry forward.

 ##  Final HTML & CSS Testing
 - [ ] HTML code Tested